As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 Eager to reverse course, but in a warmer climate – I and my new bride Renee, drove to.
 L.A. in our new Audi.
 Within 4 months of leaving, I lost in a risky business deal that Renee was opposed to, nearly 6 figures.
 All else was taken soon after.

 Traumatized, we spent the next 7 years reeling.
 I remember going to the grocery store just after my son was born, with a Ziploc bag full of pennies, nickels, and dimes.
-Despite, I was not turning back.
+Despite the suffering, I was not turning back.

 In 2002 however, worsening conditions did force my worn-out family and I to Phoenix, seeking refuge in my in-laws.
 Although help came, my marriage didn’t survive.